krymeer/sw/lista9/readme.md

 0000MMMMM
 ```
 Computing a difference between numbers ``NNNNN`` and ``MMMMM`` ‒ the result will be send on the bus.
+The first number ought to be **greater or equal** to the second one; otherwhise the ALU entity will return 0.

 #### The controller
 When the file reading is done, the most important entity in the system ‒ the controller ‒ has to deal with instructions stored in the RAM.
 To be more precise, it goes like this: